papastam/HY359_project/README.md

 + Apply the configuration and run the project!

 # Project Webapp
-The webapp is divided in three web pages:
+The webapp is divided in three web pages (and an admin one):

 + Main webpage